fastcheetah/Schoolqanda/ReadMe.md

 Structure of the subject pages(Done)
 Change color of the subject containers(Done)
-Making an image for the page with figma(Learning how to use figma draw lol) Work on the header of the page
+Making an image for the page with figma(Learning how to use figma draw lol) Work on the header of the page(Done but will still come back to it)